Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

 • Stir in the flour into the vegetable mixture.
+Allow it to cook for about 30 seconds.
 Then very slowly add the chicken stock.
 It works best to add a few tablespoons at a time, whisking throughout in between.
-This should take about two minutes at the most.
+This should take about 2 minutes at the most and the more liquid you add, the more quickly you can add more.

 • Bring the mixture to a boil and add in the potatoes.
-Turn down the heat to a simmer, stirring regularly, and cook until the potatoes are fork tender.
-About 20 to 30 minutes.
-Make sure the heat is very low.
-If it is too high, too much of the liquid will evaporate.
+Turn down the heat to a simmer, stirring regularly, and cook until the potatoes are fork-tender.
+At this stage, you want to see intermittent small bubbles.
+Let this soup simmer for about 20 to 30 minutes.
+(Make sure the heat is very low.
+If it is too high, too much of the liquid will evaporate.)

 • Stir in the milk and allow the milk to cook through, about 1 to 2 minutes.
 Top with cheddar cheese, bacon, and diced scallions.
 Enjoy!